shafeeshafee/garamcha/README.md

 If you believe in our mission, feel free to star this project and contribute.

-Meanwhile, here are some videos that highlight the beauty of this wonderful country:
+Meanwhile, here are some inspiration videos:
 - ["Bangladesh - Land of Stories"](https://www.youtube.com/watch?v=QNUSIOMb6vI)
 - ["Bangladesh: Raw Beauty"](https://youtu.be/rDYdeq3JW_E)
 - ["Bangladesh's Gorgeous Tea Fields"](https://www.youtube.com/watch?v=OSW-5Zd48s0)